Abott1222/lessons/linked-list.md

 2. The 2nd node contains `'B'` in its `data` attribute and a reference to the 3rd node in its `next` attribute.
 3. The 3rd node contains `'C'` in its `data` attribute and `null` in its `next` attribute because it doesn't reference another node.

-In JavaScript, this linked list could be described with the following code.
+In JavaScript, this linked list could be represented with the following code.

 ```javascript
 const first = { data: 'A' };